Montana Psychology Doctorate Programs

 Becoming a psychologist in Montana means meeting several educational requirements, having many hours of experience and passing examinations.
 But once you earn your license, you still need to maintain it.
 Let’s take a look at what’s required to earn licensure in the state.

-- Remain licensed, and keep up with requirements.
+4. Remain licensed and keep up with requirements.
 Psychologist licenses in Montana expire every other year, and professionals must complete 40 hours of continuing education each cycle.

 Montana Clinical Psychologist Salary and Job Outlook

-Clinical, counseling and school psychologists in Montana earn an average of about $64,000 per year, according to the most recent data from the U.S. Bureau of Labor Statistics.
-While this is on the low side for this particular profession, it’s still quite a bit higher than the overall average full-time wage in the state, which is about $45,000.
+Clinical and counseling psychologists in Montana earn an average of $80,310 per year, according to the most recent data from the U.S. Bureau of Labor Statistics.
+This is quite a bit higher than the overall average full-time wage in the state, which is $55,920.

 These jobs are also expected to become much more common in Montana over the next decade or so.
-In fact, it’s projected that they’ll grow at a 12.5% rate, more than double what’s expected for all U.S. jobs (5%).
+In fact, it’s projected that they’ll grow at a rate of 13%, more than triple what’s expected for all U.S. jobs (4%).